meltingscales/hackthebox/starting-point-boxes/vaccine/WRITEUP.md

 ## 6. SQL Injection into reverse shell

-So I got the PHPSESSID cookie and got a reverse shell.
+So I copied the PHPSESSID cookie into my terminal, and got a reverse shell using `sqlmap` to attack the injectable form.

     sqlmap "http://10.10.10.46/dashboard.php?search=test" --cookie="PHPSESSID=jvf28f80n6p99j8nkfa9nq3tmm" --os-shell --random-agent

-I then started a new one as sqlmap's reverse shell is limited.
+I then started a new shell as sqlmap's reverse shell is limited.

 ### Upgrading from sqlmap reverse shell